khairulslt/life-wisdoms/README.md

 # Python

-## What is thread safety

-A piece of code is considered **_thread-safe_** if it functions correctly during simulateneous execution by multiple threads.
-In particular, it must satisfy the need for multiple threads to access the same data - and the need for a shared piece of data to be accessible by only one thread at any given time.

 ## Database connection pooling

 Database connection pooling is a method used to keep database connections open so they can be reused by others.